akariba/Financial-Mathematics-and-Risk-management/README.md

 - investor
 - affiliate
 - facility linkage
+- related party
-- related-party fields
+- counterparty linkage

-If such fields exist, classify them carefully as:
+Classify these fields carefully as:

 A. identity/reference metadata
 or
-B. actual relationship information.
+B. actual relationship facts.

-DO NOT promote anything from these files into CAM relationship truth during this analysis.
+DO NOT promote any relationship information from v5 into CAM relationship truth.

-The supplied narrative CAM/PDF/DOCX documents remain the authoritative relationship-evidence source unless explicitly established otherwise later.
+CAM/PDF/DOCX narrative documents remain the authoritative relationship evidence source for this analysis.

 ==================================================
 9. PROVENANCE / TRUST ASSESSMENT
 ==================================================

-Determine whether the files themselves contain provenance such as:
+Inspect whether the files contain:

 - source system
 - extraction date